achapawa/Zendesk-Ticket-viewer/README.md

 # Zendesk-Ticket-viewer
 This project was done for Zendesk coding challenge.
 It is mostly reliable in java programming language.

+## Author: Pawan Acharya

-# Initial Setup and technology used
+## Initial Setup and technology used
+Git, Github, Java, Intellij, Gitflow, JavaFX, Xml Scenebuilder, Lucidcharts(For design)

-# Project Description
+## Project Description